glic3rinu/passlib/docs/password_hash_api.rst

         method.
 These should be limited to those listed in :attr:`~PasswordHash.context_kwds`.

+    :raises TypeError:

-    :raises TypeError: if :samp:`{secret}` is not a bytes or unicode instance.
+        if either *secret* or *hash* is not a unicode or bytes instance.

     :raises ValueError:
-        * if no hash is provided, or the hash does not match this algorithm's hash format.
+        * the hash does not match this algorithm's hash format.
         * if the secret contains forbidden characters (see :meth:`~PasswordHash.encrypt`).
         * if a configuration string from :meth:`~PasswordHash.genconfig`